coralogix/telemetry-shippers/otel-agent/examples/otel-demo-docker-compose/README.md

 ## Before you begin

 1. Install the Docker client on your machine.
 This demo runs in Docker.
-2. Visit https://dashboard.eu2.coralogix.com/#/signup and sign up for an account.
+2. [Sign up](https://dashboard.eu2.coralogix.com/#/signup) for a Coralogix account, if you don't have one yet.
 3. Visit `https://YOUR_ACCOUNT_NAME.app.coralogix.us/#/integration/apikey` (updating `YOUR_ACCOUNT_NAME`
-   with the name of the account you had created at signup.
-This is where you can select an API key.
+   with the name of the account you have created during the signup.
+This is where you can access your API key.
    Keep this page around for one moment.

 ## Installation